 In this unit students research plant and animal nutrition, growth and reproduction.
 They develop an understanding of the conditions in which plants and animals grow and reproduce, and of related issues challenges.
-They evaluate and the effectiveness sustainability and of agricultural or horticultural practices.
-Students investigate the structure. function, nutrition and growth of plants. explore animal nutrition They and digestion, and growth and development, and make comparisons between production methods.
+They evaluate sustainability effectiveness and agricultural or horticultural practices. investigate Students the structure, function, nutrition and growth of plants. explore animal nutrition digestion, and growth and development, make comparisons and between production methods.
 Students research reproductive processes and technologies for both plants and animals within the contexts of food and fibre production.
 They undertake practical tasks relating to the growth and management of plants and animals.